a-l-h/splunk-app-proper-alerts/doc/overview.rst

 It performs CRUD operations to the KV store collection:

-- If the alert does not exist anymore since the last execution of the alert, its entry is deleted from

-- If the alert has changed since the last exection of the alert, its entry is updated

 - If the alert has been created since the last execution of the alert, a new entry is created

-More details on the alert here....
+- If the alert has changed since the last exection of the alert, the entry is updated

+- If the alert does not exist anymore since the last execution of the alert, the entry is deleted

+Specifics

 Inventory dashboard
 ###################

-Splunk admins can then use this dashboard to review alerts and manually update the KV store with manual checks

-Workflow images

-More details here
+This dashboard loads KV Store lookup entries and lets Splunk admins review each alert independently.
+During this review the admin will control alert manual checks and save results to the KV Store through interactive buttons.

+Specifics

+Concurrency dashboard
+#####################

+This dashboard's goal is to help resolve alert spreading issues.

+Whith a growing number of alerts, there could be plenty of alerts launching at the same exact minute.

+This could be limited by the maximum number of concurrent scheduled searches that Splunk can run.

+Hence, the idea is to represent the number of alerts executed over time against this concurrency limit so it becomes easy to spot too busy schedules.

+Specifics